 How do you do that?
 And why would you do that?

 Why would you do this?

-- People thrive at work when they have good relationships with those around them;
+- Thrive at work when they have good relationships with those around them

-- They know who to go to for what, and
+- Know who to go to for what

 Given this is so important, how do you do this?